OntimizeWeb/docs/_add_ons/07-ontimize-web-ngx-dynamicform-builder.md

 ### Import in an application module

-Include the datatable module into your app in the module where you want to use it.
+Include the dynamic form builder module into your app in the module where you want to use it.

 ```bash
 ...